LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/client-tool/index.md

 ## Output / exit codes

-If the command is executed successfully, the exit code will be `0` and any eventual output will be written to stdout.
+If the command is executed successfully, the exit code will be `0` and any eventual output will be written to `stdout`.

-If an error occurs, the exit code will be `>= 1` and information about the error will be written to stderr.
+If an error occurs, the exit code will be `>= 1` and information about the error will be written to `stderr`.
 See below the list of exit codes.

 [!include[Exit codes](../../../../../../includes/rest-pki/core/client-tool/exit-codes.md)]